Pro-Bono Admissions Consulting & Virtual Writing Center

 Telling your story in application documents, like the elusive personal statement, is a crucial part of the application process, especially because admissions committees will be reading dozens, if not hundreds, of similar applications.
 To guide you through this process, I use my background as a college English literature and writing instructor to clarify your goals and purpose.

-Erin is currently working on her Ph.D. in linguistics.
-Read more about my work with Erin by clicking here.
+Erin M. is currently working on her Ph.D. in linguistics.
+Read more about my long-term work with Erin by clicking here.

 Alex is an incredibly gifted mentor and writing coach.
 The feedback she has given me on my personal statements and cover letters goes above and beyond that of anyone else I’ve ever worked with.
 Her tireless attention to detail, patience, and unique insight into the application process helped me write the powerful personal statement that got me into graduate school and I could not be more grateful for all of her support.